 The Ministry of Health's goal is to establish regional referral testing for TB culture.
 Two labs have been fully established: the national TB reference lab in the South and the TB reference lab in the central region.
 A referral lab for the North of the country will be completed in early 2012.
 ASM will provide training and mentorship to the lab personnel in the Northern regional lab to conduct TB culture and drug susceptibility testing.
 English speaking personnel will be supported to attend the culture and DST courses offered at the African Centre for Integrated Laboratory training (ACILT).
 This will be followed up by mentorship by Portuguese speaking experts.
-ASM will assist in setting up the laboratory, establishing an efficient workflow and implementing a quality management system.
+ASM will assist in setting up the laboratory, establishing a efficient workflow and implementing a quality management system.

 ASM will also support the strengthening of the National External Quality Assessment (EQA) system for TB diagnostics: ASM will review the existing EQA system operational in the TB laboratory network and strengthen supervision and blind re-checking of slides.
 In FY11, ASM supported the TB reference lab to introduce proficiency testing (PT) panels as part of the TB Smear EQA program.
 In FY12, ASM will support the decentralization of panel preparation to the regional TB reference laboratories.
 ASM will facilitate training of the TB reference laboratory staff in preparation of PT panels for distribution first to the provincial hospital laboratories in the first round then to district level hospitals.
 A system will be set up for analysis and review of results and follow up for poorly performing sites.
 ASM will evaluate the performance of the EQA program to ensure it is achieving the goals.
+The American Society for Microbiology (ASM) will continue to work in coordination with the MOH and USG in